hosie/blog/_posts/2020-04-21-getting-started-with-crc-and-docker.md

 I have tested the instructions in this guide with:
  - MacOS Catalina 10.15.3
  - Docker version 19.03.8, build `afacb8b`  (from Docker Desktop version 2.2.0.5)
- - OpenShift Container Platform Code Ready Containers version 1.8.0
+ - OpenShift Container Platform CodeReady Containers version 1.8.0

 ### Steps